Justin Langer

 Justin Lee Langer (born 21 November 1970) is an Australian cricket coach and former cricketer.
 He is the former coach of the Australia men's national team, having been appointed to the role in May 2018 and leaving in February 2022 and became the coach of Lucknow based IPL franchise Lucknow Super Giants in July, 2023.
 A left-handed batsman, Langer is best known for his partnership with Matthew Hayden as Australia's test opening batsmen during the early and mid-2000s, considered one of the most successful ever.
 Representing Western Australia domestically, Langer played English county cricket for Middlesex and also Somerset.
 He holds the record for the most runs scored at first-class level by an Australian.
 As Australia's coach, he led the team to victory in the 2021 T20 World Cup.

 Born in Perth, Western Australia, Langer excelled at cricket from an early age, representing Western Australia at under-age level, as well as the Australia under-19 team.
 He also won a scholarship to the Australian Cricket Academy at the Australian Institute of Sport in 1990.
 Langer made his first-class debut for Western Australia during the 1991–92 Sheffield Shield, and, after good form at state level, made his Test debut for Australia the following season at the age of 22, during the West Indies' 1992–93 tour.
-Although maintaining his place in the side, he struggled for form, and only made sporadic appearances for Australia until his selection for Australia's 1998–99 tour of Pakistan, in which he scored his first Test century.
+Although maintaining his place in the team, he struggled for form, and only made sporadic appearances for Australia until his selection for Australia's 1998–99 tour of Pakistan, in which he scored his first Test century.
 Establishing himself at number three in the batting order, Langer maintained this role until the 2001 Ashes series.
 Having been injured for the first four Tests, he replaced Michael Slater as Matthew Hayden's opening partner for the final Test, and scored a century in Australia's innings win.
 This was the first of three centuries in consecutive matches that secured Langer's position at the top of the order.